Ana6363/BackOffice/README.md

+# backOfficeModule

-In this module we have the back-end development of the project.
+In this module we have the back-end development of the project, using C# and .NET.